Dr Kathryn Bradbury

 Kathryn Bradbury joined the Cancer Epidemiology Unit in 2012.
 She holds a PhD in Human Nutrition from the University of Otago (New Zealand).
 Kathryn has worked on the European Prospective Investigation into Nutrition and Cancer (EPIC), particularly on the Oxford cohort, and on the Million Women Study, and is interested in examining the nutritional determinants of cancer and cardiovascular disease.
 Kathryn currently holds a Girdlers’ New Zealand Health Research Council Fellowship at Green Templeton College, and is the principal investigator of a project in the UK Biobank examining the associations between dietary factors and cancer, with a particular focus on colorectal cancer.

-Serum Endotoxins and Flagellin and Risk of Colorectal Cancer in the European Prospective Investigation into Cancer and Nutrition (EPIC) Cohort.
+Pre-diagnostic copper and zinc biomarkers and colorectal cancer risk in the European Prospective Investigation into Cancer and Nutrition cohort.